“If you could eliminate all the concerns that the majority of your prospects have about you, what kind of impact would that have on your business?”

 Sheridan’s approach is about creating a culture of listeners and teachers within your organization.
 The only caveat – you have to be willing to address any question online that people are asking.

 Any business can become a trusted online resource of educational content.
-All you need is a subject matter expert and the internet.
+All you need is subject matter expert and the internet.
 And guess what?
-You've got both.
+You've got both

 "We're all media companies, whether we like it or not."